What to do with your unwanted clothes?

-Here is my hierarchy for what to do with those unwanted clothes.
+Here is a hierarchy for what to do with those unwanted clothes.

 Have a clothing swap with friends